UnitedAg Announces 2021 Educational Scholarship Recipients

-UnitedAg today announced the winners of the 2021 AEF Foundation Educational Scholarship Program.
+UnitedAg announces the winners of the 2021 AEF Foundation Educational Scholarship Program.
 Seventy-four students from agricultural communities across California won awards ranging from $250 to $6,000.
-In total, the educational scholarship program, awarded $81,800 this year.
+In total, the Educational Scholarship Program awarded $81,800.
 The applicants were awarded based on their application, essay, academics, leadership, and extracurricular activities.
 UnitedAg also announced the top three scholarship winners.
-Katherine Miller, a veterinary medicine major at the University of Edinburg, has been awarded the Maurice McMillan Scholarship, Karli Lundberg, an agricultural systems management major at California Polytechnic State University, SLO, the William C. Goodrich Scholarship, and Hanna Scully, an agriculture business major at the California State University, Chico, the Frieda Rapoport Caplan Memorial Award.
+Katherine Miller, a veterinary medicine major at the University of Edinburgh, has been awarded the Maurice McMillan Scholarship, Karli Lundberg, an agricultural systems management major at California Polytechnic State University, SLO, the William C. Goodrich Scholarship, and Hanna Scully, an agriculture business major at the California State University, Chico, the Frieda Rapoport Caplan Memorial Award.

-"Supporting our future agribusiness professionals is the purpose of the AEF foundation.
-During these unforseen times, it is important that we continue to support our youth in their educational endeavors.
+"Supporting our future agribusiness professionals is the purpose of the Agribusiness Education Foundation.
+During these unforeseen times, it is important that we continue to support our youth in their educational endeavors.
 Each of these scholarship winners demonstrated a clear commitment to their educational goals and could be our future agribusiness leaders," said Glenn Miller, Education Committee Chairman.

 Scholarship winners can use their AEF Educational Scholarship to help offset the cost of tuition, books/supplies, labs, and living expenses.